Achampet Assembly constituency

 Achampet Assembly constituency is an SC (Scheduled Caste) reserved constituency of the Telangana Legislative Assembly in India.
 It is one of four constituencies in the Nagarkurnool district of Telangana.
-It is part of Nagarkurnool Lok Sabha constituency.
+It is part of the Nagarkurnool Lok Sabha constituency.

 Chikkudu Vamshi Krishna of Indian National Congress is the MLA from the constituency.

 Mandals

 The Assembly Constituency presently comprises the following Mandals: